-I have found that attracting birds to my yard is not too difficult!
-That being said, there are a few things you will want to consider.
-They need an appropriate habitat, a source of food and water, and shelter.
-For instance, I live on a fairly busy street, but my backyard is pretty private and has about 2/3 of an acre of woods with a stream running through it.
+I have lots of birds visit my yard year-round!
+If you want to attract more birds, there are a few things you will want to consider.
+Your location and the time of year will determine which birds you can likely attract.
+You will also need to provide the appropriate habitat, a source of food and water, nesting capabilities, and shelter from weather and predators.
+I live on a fairly busy street, but my backyard is pretty private and has woods with a stream running through them.
 I win LOL.
-But, though I have logged well over a hundred different types of birds in my yard, I am still unlikely to see many birds, such as a seagull for example.
+Even though I have logged hundreds of different types of birds in my yard, I am still unlikely to see many birds, such as a gull for example.
 You are more likely to see a Rock Pigeon if you live near town, such as on Main Street in Monson.
-You are more likely to see a Great Blue Heron if you live near a lake, such as Sawmill Pond in Wilbraham.
-You are more likely to see more kinds of birds as well as more birds in general if you live near a sanctuary like Laughing Brook in Hampden or Fannie Stebbins in Longmeadow or near a place with varied habitats such as Forest Park in Springfield.
-Weather and climate matter too.
-Here in Western Mass, we are less likely to see Orioles now than people on the shore as they are generally much warmer in the winter than we are.
-That being said, weather can make a difference too.
-With all the rain we had last year, my woods became a swamp and I had Green Herons, Wood Ducks and Mallards that I could watch out my window!
+You could see a Great Blue or Green Heron if you live near a lake, such as Sawmill Pond in Wilbraham.
+You can also see more birds and species if you live near a sanctuary or other large space that contains varied habitats.
+Laughing Brook in Hampden, Fannie Stebbins in Longmeadow, and Forest Park in Springfield always have lots of birds that will come take advantage of your feeders if you are lucky enough to live nearby!

 This is the suet recipe from the National Audubon I used with a couple changes.
 The birds really seem to love it!